jannis-baum/Vivify/tests/markdown-additional.md

 While not a markdown syntax, this has a default style:

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to copy, and <kbd>Ctrl</kbd> + <kbd>V</kbd> to paste!

+## Custom attributes

+This paragraph has a red background color.{style=background-color:red}